 This menu allows you to Open new or existing files, Save or Print your work, acquire images From scanner or camera, or you can Send in email your work.
 Also, you can Set as desktop background or view the Properties of your image.

 Just like Microsoft Office, some menu items have extended options.
 For example, if you hover you mouse over the Save as option, you will view the most used formats for saving your images: Bitmap, JPEG, GIF, and PNG.

 The Home tab contains the tools for editing and creating images, such as brushes, shapes, colors and many others.

 The View tab is placed next to the Home tab.
 Here you can Zoom In/Out or see an image in Full Screen mode.
 Also, you can select to show Rulers and Gridlines on an image which can help you align elements in an image.

 Finally, under the tabbed menu, there is the Drawing area and below it the Status bar where you can see general information about the current image.

-The Home Tab - New Options & Features
+The Home Tab - Options & Features

 Let's get back to the Home tab.
 Here you will find most of the options and features that are essential in creating and editing images.